mohammadMghi/Reco/README.md

 	 Reco architectured with microservices and contain Account Service for handle users account and ContentService for store and recommend idea and post of people.
 Gateway service for handle incoming request and distribute request to services.
-Notification Service for send notify with email, SMS, 		 	  Notifications of devices .
+Notification Service for send notify with email, SMS,Notifications of devices .
 RecommendService for handel and make a recommend user service or internal service.